luxonis/depthai/depthai_sdk/docs/source/samples/mixed/sdk_switch_between_models.rst

 Switch Between Models
 =====================

 This example shows how to switch between models on the fly.
-It uses script node to alter pipeline flow (either use the yolo model or the mobilenet model).
+It uses script node to alter pipeline flow (either to use the yolo model or the mobilenet model).
-Program is set in non-blocking mode, which means we have to poll the device every time we want to display the results.